 You’ll want to look at the length of each loan term (most offer a 10-year repayment plan) and the interest rate of each.

 The higher the interest rate, the more you’ll pay to borrow the money.
 You also want to find out if it’s a fixed-rate loan (all federal student loans and some private student loans have fixed rates) or a variable-rate loan (some private student loans have variable rates).

-While taking on debt to pay for college is common, don’t forget that you must pay back loans.
+You must always pay back loans.
 Ideally, your total student loan debt shouldn’t exceed the salary you expect to earn in your first year of work after college.
 One way to estimate your potential salary is by taking a look at the U.S. Bureau of Labor Statistics website.

 Take your time reading and considering your financial aid offer letters and weighing them along with the other information you’ve gathered.
-Make the right choice for yourself now — and for yourself after graduation.
+Sometimes even talking about your thoughts and feelings with helpful listeners — like your parents, friends, family members, or school counselor — could help you better clarify a preference that you already have.
+Make the right choice for yourself now and after graduation.